Los Angeles Brain Injury Attorney

 Are You Showing Signs of a Brain Injury?

-Above all, seek prompt medical attention if you suffered a severe injury to the head.
-Doing so may lessen the likelihood of permanent damage and may provide an opportunity to accelerate treatment and rehabilitation.
+Above all, seek prompt medical attention and a brain injury diagnosis if you suffered a severe injury to the head.
+Doing so may lessen the likelihood of permanent damage and may provide an opportunity to accelerate treatment and cognitive brain injury rehabilitation.

 In addition to seeking immediate medical help after an accident, make sure that the injured person: